 "Scraping the inside is difficult; the person doing the work has to go head-first into the pumpkin from the top to get the job done.
 [Cellarmaster] Beyer says they usually pull about 15 to 20 gallons of guts out of one of these pumpkins."

 Once cleaned out, the inside of the pumpkin is burned with the blowtorch in order to get rid of the strong raw pumpkin taste that otherwise infuses the beer.
 A little bit is good, filling "a malt flavor characteristic," according to Elysian's co-founder and CEO Joe Bisacca, but the taste was too strong the first time the company did it.

 The beer is then poured into the pumpkin, to the tune of four kegs' worth -- an impressive 250 gallons (946 litres) -- although Beyer says they have to watch that the pumpkin doesn't crack.
 Despite being big, that quantity of beer can split the pumpkin's brittle rind.

-It's a fun idea, and one that I think my small Ontario town, famous for its annual Pumpkinfest and array of seismic squashes, should consider for future years.
+It's a fun idea and one that I think my small Ontario town, famous for its annual Pumpkinfest and an array of seismic squashes, should consider for future years.
 The combination of giant pumpkins with great beer and a novel way of dispensing it sounds like an irresistible attraction to this small-town girl.